katieamazing/katieamazing.github.io/_posts/2016-07-29-fruit-bat-game.md

 Infinite Levels, Infinite Score

 I knew I wanted to have an infinite, zen feeling to this little game.
 I created a score bar with a dual tracking functionality (the bar fills with color as you near the next level, and the text on top of the bar tells you your accumulative points so far).
 I could have opted for just a ginormous maze, but I think it's more fun to feel like you've exhausted a level, and then move on the next.
 I was inspired by Stardew Valley's mines and by Crypt of the Necrodancer's leveling in that when you have collected a certain number of points per level, we do a level transfer step where a trapdoor opens up, the batty falls through, and you get a new level of the maze to explore.
-Lastly, your score is saved locally every time you move to a new level, so when you restart the game, you'll start with your previous score.
+I used the tweening library that I finally felt like I had a handle on to animate the trapdoor and the batty's movement into it.
+Lastly, the score is saved locally every time you move to a new level, so when you restart the game, you'll start with your previous score.

 High Scores